 - The appropriate Hadoop software distribution and extensions

 - Monitoring and management software

 - Allocation of Hadoop services to physical nodes

 - Selection of appropriate server hardware

 - Design of the network fabric

-- Sizing and Scalability
+- Sizing and scalability

 - Performance

-These considerations are complicated by the need to understand the type of workloads that will be running on the cluster, the fast-moving pace of the core Hadoop project and the challenges of managing a system designed to scale to thousands of nodes in a single instance.
+These considerations are complicated by the need to understand the type of workloads that will be running on the cluster, the fast-moving pace of the core Hadoop project and the challenges of managing a system designed to scale to thousands of nodes in a single cluster.

-Dell's customer-centered approach is to create rapidly deployable and highly optimized end-toend Hadoop solutions running on hyperscale hardware.
-Dell listened to its customers and designed a Hadoop solution that is unique in the marketplace, combining optimized hardware, software, and services to streamline deployment and improve the customer experience.
+Dell EMC's customer-centered approach is to create rapidly deployable and highly optimized endto-end Hadoop solutions running on hyperscale hardware.
+Dell EMC listened to its customers and designed a Hadoop solution that is unique in the marketplace, combining optimized hardware, software, and services to streamline deployment and improve the customer experience.

-The Dell | Cloudera Apache Hadoop Solution was jointly designed by Dell and Cloudera, and embodies all the hardware, software, resources and services needed to run Hadoop in a production environment.
+The Dell EMC Cloudera Hadoop Solution was jointly designed by Dell EMC and Cloudera, and embodies all the hardware, software, resources and services needed to run Hadoop in a production environment.
 This end-to-end solution approach means that you can be in production with Hadoop in a shorter time than is typically possible with homegrown solutions.

-The solution is based on the Cloudera Distribution for Apache Hadoop (CDH), and Dell PowerEdge and Dell Networking hardware.
+The solution is based on the Cloudera Enterprise and Dell EMC PowerEdge and Dell Networking hardware.
 This solution includes components that span the entire solution stack:

-- Reference architecture and best practices
+- Dell EMC Cloudera Hadoop Solution Architecture Guide and best practices

 - Optimized server configurations

 - Optimized network infrastructure

-- Cloudera Distribution for Apache Hadoop
+- Cloudera Enterprise